alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 A **cutoff_time** dataframe is a concise way of passing complicated instructions to :func:`Deep Feature Synthesis <dfs>` (DFS).
 Each row contains a reference id, a time and optionally a label.
 For every unique id-time pair, we will create a row of the feature matrix.

 Let's do a short example.
 We can make features for customers ``1``, ``2`` and ``3``.
-We can set the cutoff time any time after the time index, emulating how you'd make a prediction at that point in time.
-In this case, we're making predictions for all three customers at the same time, 12/1/2014.
+The cutoff time emulates the way a human would make a prediction at that time: it is an instruction to not use any information after the cutoff time while constructing that row.
+In this case, we're making predictions for all three customers at the same time, 4:00am on 12/1/2014.

 .. ipython:: python

     ct = pd.DataFrame({'customer_id': [1, 2, 3],
-                       'time': pd.to_datetime(['2014-1-2',
+                       'time': pd.to_datetime(['2014-1-1 04:00',
-                                               '2014-1-2',
+                                               '2014-1-1 04:00',
-                                               '2014-1-2']),
+                                               '2014-1-1 04:00']),
                        'label': [True, True, False]})
     fm, features = ft.dfs(entityset=es_mc,
                           target_entity='customers',